 Do you love [brand name or product name]?
 We’d love to hear from you!
 Would you mind writing us a review?
-Click here here to share your thoughts with us. [add the link] Thanks—we appreciate it so much!
+Click here here to share your thoughts with us. [add the link] Thanks — we appreciate you so much!

 Almost 50% of consumers say they’ve been asked by email to leave a review.
 And, it’s one of the best ways to rev up UGC.
 Most people check their email regularly and are likely to open a message from a brand they trust.

-PIEs should include a link to the product purchased to leave a review and a simple call to action, such as “write a review.”
-Ideally, send the email after the consumer has tried the product, but when the purchase is still on their minds.
+Review request emails should include a link to the product purchased to leave a review and a simple call to action, such as “write a review.”
+Ideally, send the email right after the consumer has tried the product, but when the purchase is still on their minds.

 Take the time to personalize the message and thank shoppers for their recent purchase or continued loyalty, too.
-Here’s the perfect PIE email example:
+Here’s the perfect review request email example.

 Dear [customer’s first name],

-Thank you for purchasing [product name]!
+Thanks for purchasing [product name]!
 We hope you’re enjoying it.
 If you have a second, please share your thoughts with us by leaving a review.
 We love hearing what our shoppers have to say, and are always looking to improve.
-Your review will also help your fellow shoppers make the right purchase in future.
+Your review will also help your fellow shoppers make the right purchase in future!

 “Leave a review”